 - The black paint will adhere tightly to your truck bed to create a tough protective coating.

 7 – Durabak White Textured, Outdoor, UV Resistant, Truck Bed Liner

-The first white textured bedliner we have introduced, we thought we’d give you guys more options.
-It still works just as well as the black bedliners in terms of coating and protection.
-It still protects your truck bed against the run of the mill risks such as scratching, rusting, corrosion, and is also weatherproof.
+The first white textured bedliner we have introduced in this review, we thought we’d give you guys more paint options aside from black.
+It still works just as well as the black bedliners in terms of protective coating.
+It still protects your truck bed against the run of the mill risks like scratching, rusting, corrosion, and is also weatherproof.

-It tightly bonds to a variety of surfaces including, metal, wood and concrete all in one easy DIY package.
-There is even more color choices for you to choose from if you like customization.
+This quality roll-on bed liner tightly bonds to a variety of surfaces including, metal, wood and concrete all in one easy DIY package.
+There are even more color choices for you to choose from if you like customization.

-- The first white textured liner we introduced to give you a bit of variety.
+- The first white liner we introduced to give you a bit of variety.

-- It adheres seamlessly to your truck and other surfaces, giving you the option to use this bedliner on a bunch of other vehicles including boats.
+- It adheres seamlessly to your truck and other surfaces, giving you the option to use this roll on bedliner on a bunch of other vehicles including boats.

 - Everything is ready to go in one easy DIY package, and there are even more colors for you to choose from!